BlueWhaleo5/BlueWhaleo5/README.md

 # 👋 Hello, I'm Azure

 **A Passionate Data Engineer & AI/ML Developer** focused on building end-to-end data systems and applied AI solutions that solve real-world problems.
-I thrive at the intersection of data analysis, machine learning, and software engineering.
+I thrive at the intersection of data analysis, data engineering and machine learning.

 ---